-A research directorate6 is a department that administratively supports and facilitates research through infrastructure and resources.
+A research directorate9 is a department that administratively supports and facilitates research through infrastructure and resources.

 FTE must be reported in number format.
-Minimum one character, maximum four characters, with an optional one decimal place.
+Minimum one character, maximum five characters, including an optional one decimal place.

 The FTE reported should be rounded to the nearest one decimal place (e.g. 18 FTE would be 18, 18.47 FTE would be 18.5).